-These all come with sayas made for and fitted to each in my shop, and all of those mosaic pins were made by the fantastic Sally Martin of Provision Forge in Oregon.
-And all of that maple comes from up the mountain from my place upstate.
-A couple notes: the number attached to the knives is that blade’s length, from tip to heel, in mm; and as noted above new stuff goes up here Sundays at 5pm.
+All of those beautiful mosaic pins were made by the best in the business; Sally Martin of Provision Forge in Oregon.
+And these all come with sayas made for each here in the shop.
+And a couple bonus notes for you: the number attached to each piece is that blade’s length, from tip to heel in mm; and new stuff goes up here Sundays at 5pm.

 Hit me with an email if one of these belongs to you, and a very happy and safe Independence Day to you and yours this week!